SiJiL82/currency-converter/README.md

 This project is a Python command line application that can convert numerical values between different currencies.

-The application can be used in a web browser at [Heroku Deployment](https://currency-converter-sijil82.herokuapp.com/) **Note:** Due to limitations within the terminal template used to deploy the application as a web page, some parts of the application do not function as intended.
+The application can be used in a web browser at [Heroku Deployment](https://currency-converter-sijil82.herokuapp.com/) **Note:** Due to limitations within the terminal template used to deploy the application as a web page, some parts of the application do not function as intended - in particular the autocomplete for entering a currency to use.
-These are only
+This is only cosmetic functionality however, and the core operations of the application work as intended.
+For full functionality, it is recommended to clone the project and run the application locally by following the steps in the Deployment section.

 ## Table of Contents
 * [Design](#design)